-We may fail to correctly assess our market, technological changes, customer requirements and competitors' strategy and to exploit market opportunities and to make effective changes to our go-to-market strategies to respond to the changing market situation.
+We may fail to effectively address significant changes going on in the industry or correctly assess technological changes, customer requirements and competitors' strategies and to exploit market opportunities.
 We may develop next generation services that will not meet these market opportunities, or these developments could have delays or cost overruns impacting on our market position, revenue or returns on investment.